thisaintwork/AgileDungeonTrekking/README.md

 ## Sprint Planning:

 **1.)
-Forecast for story points per sprint:** 8
+Forecast for story points per sprint:** 14

 **2.)
-Rationale for forecast:** We weren't able to meet our goal last spring of 12 story points.
-We decided that we would work with the number of story points we did complete-- that number was 8.
+Rationale for forecast:** We took into account the backlog, and decided that we could complete more items this week than last.
+We decided that 14 would be a comfortable number from our forecast of 12 last week.

 **3.)
 Sprint backlog:** We pulled stories from the top of our product backlog to our sprint backlog.
 The aggregate size did not exceed our forecast.  **Note:** Only developers participated in moving items from product backlog into sprint backlog